Mubarak Mosque, Tilford

-The Mubarak Mosque (English: The Blessed Mosque) is a mosque in Tilford, Surrey, England.
-It currently serves as the mosque on the site of the international headquarters of the Ahmadiyya Muslim Community, formally known as Islamabad.
+The Mubarak Mosque (English: The Blessed Mosque) is a mosque in Tilford, Surrey, England, on the site of the international headquarters of the Ahmadiyya Muslim Community, formally known as Islamabad, Tilford.
 It was inaugurated on Friday 17 May 2019 by Mirza Masroor Ahmad, the fifth caliph of the Ahmadiyya Muslim Community.

-Site history
+History

 The place was established as Sheephatch Camp School, one of the 32 camp schools erected in 1939, designed by Thomas S Tait of Burnet, Tait & Lorne architects following the Camp Act 1939.
 During World War II, it was used as wartime evacuation centre for Ruckholt Road Central School in Leyton and later closed in 1943.
-The camp was leased to Surrey County Council from National Camps Corporation in 1946 and maintained it as a co-educational boarding school until its closure in 1977.
-The land was sold for £80,000 but was again put on auction in 1984 and bought by Ahmadiyya Muslim Association.

-The Islamabad site was used for the Jalsa Salana, the annual convention of Ahmadiyya Muslim Community between 1985 and 2004.
-Since then the convention has moved to Hadeeqatul Mahdi near Alton.